 How can a sound blur the lines between an assault on the ears and our guiltiest pleasure?
 By daring to adopt music’s most shunned genres and cramming them all into a violent internet blender, 100 gecs are the product of our all-you-can-eat online culture.
 In 23, whiplash-inducing minutes, Laura Les and Dylan Brady chewed up every rule, and spat them out with their 2019 debut record, ‘1000 gecs’.
-It gives so few fucks, it scares people.
-Extreme music calls for extreme reactions.
+It gives so few fucks, it scares people – but extreme music has always prompted extreme reactions.
 The idea of being ‘good’ just doesn’t excite them – but when you mention ‘fun’: that’s when they start listening.

 I meet Laura Les and Dylan Brady on their home turf: the internet.
 Instantly, I know my Zoom game is not strong enough for our video call.
 “Sorry about my background,” Les says.
 It’s her bedroom chewed up by Microsoft Paint, all wobbly lines and garish primary colours.
 Brady’s is a shaky rendering of his trademark wizard hat.
 “Wait, I’ve got another good one!”, Les pipes up, cycling through her homemade backdrops.
 Every photo-op is the next step in their conquest to create the best (or worst) Cursed Image.
 Memes are as much a source of inspiration to 100 gecs as music.

 There are roughly 2,000 miles between their respective homes in Chicago and LA – not to mention the further expanse of the Atlantic Ocean I add into the mix.
 But this is not at all unusual.
 Since meeting by chance at a house party in 2015, 100 gecs were an online entity.
 Their album was made entirely over email, with Brady leading the production and Les picking up the lyrics and vocals, which were often recorded shut in her closet.
 Being in the same room together at any point would be strange, to say the least.